Working from home vs coworking? We look at the pros and cons of each way of working to help you decide the best location for your business.

-Warnings of a regional office space crunch have been buzzing around for the last year or so.
-It’s all down to very little new space emerging, while leasing has reached its highest point in the last five years.
+Traditional offices may soon become merely a memory, as homeworking and shared coworking spaces become the market’s hottest commodities.
+Just prior to the pandemic, warnings of a regional office space crunch had been buzzing around for a year or so.
+It was all down to very little new space emerging, while leasing had reached its highest point in the last five years.

 These are the places where several businesses share a premises – or even desks within a single office space.
 They’re particularly popular with start-up entrepreneurs, who often like to network and discuss strategies with like-minded individuals.

 On the downside though, it can be an expensive solution.
+Though most spaces will have a variety of options, including part-time and even virtual tenancy.
 Watch out for noise levels too; while most people are respectful, half a dozen businesses on the phone at the same time can be pretty distracting.
+Noise reducing headphones are generally a must.

 Despite the popularity of co-working spaces, homeworking is at an all-time high.
-More than 4.2 million Brits now work from home, according to the latest figures from the Office for National Statistics.
+More than 4.2 million Brits now work from home, according to the Office for National Statistics.

 For employers, it means you’re not limited to recruiting to a specific radius, giving you more scope to find the perfect person.
 Not to mention the cut in workforce costs, such as office rates, utilities and commuter fees.